- New 'anti-slip' design featuring new material

 Apple announced an updated version of the AirPods in March 2019.
 These new AirPods gained wireless charging, 'Hey Siri' and improved connection speeds and talk time, but as our reviewer noted, "a lack of improvements in the audio department will leave audiophiles wanting more".
 The official branding (AirPods, rather than AirPods 2) could even be taken as an admission that this is not a full upgrade.

 In this article we look at leaks and rumours related to the AirPods 3: their release date, design, specs, price and new features.
 If you'd rather not wait (and don't want to buy the current AirPods), see our guide to the best wireless earbuds for high-quality alternatives.

-Rumours suggest that two generations of AirPods were in the works simultaneously, and that the March 2019 update will be followed by more extensive updates to Apple's headphones later in 2019, or early in 2020.
+Rumours suggest that two generations of AirPods were in the works simultaneously, and that the March 2019 update will be rapidly followed by more extensive updates to Apple's headphones.
+Numerous reports predict this will happen before the end of 2019.